Nature documentary: Cinema

-In television
+Television

 In 1954, the BBC started airing Zoo Quest, featuring David Attenborough.
 Other early nature documentaries include Fur and Feathers shown on CBC from 1955 to 1956 and hosted by Ian McTaggart-Cowan., and Look, a studio-based BBC magazine-program with filmed inserts, hosted by Sir Peter Scott from 1955 to 1981.
 The first 50-minute weekly documentary series, The World About Us, began on BBC2 in 1967 with a color installment from the French filmmaker Haroun Tazieff, called "Volcano".
-Around 1982, the series changed its title to The Natural World, which the BBC Natural History Unit in Bristol continues to produce as of 2023.
+Around 1982, the series changed its title to The Natural World, which the BBC Natural History Unit in Bristol continued to produce as of 2023.
 In 1961, Anglia Television produced the first of the award-winning Survival series.

 Between 1974 and 1980, the Spanish nature documentary television series El Hombre y la Tierra (The Man and the Earth), produced by TVE and presented by naturalist Félix Rodríguez de la Fuente used 35 mm film, which posed significant logistic and technical challenges at the time.
 The show gained international recognition.

 During the late 1970s and early 1980s, several other television companies round the world set up their own specialized natural-history departments, including the Australian Broadcasting Corporation in Melbourne, Australia and TVNZ's unit in Dunedin, New Zealand — both still in existence, the latter having changed its name to "NHNZ".
 ITV's contribution to the genre, Survival, became a prolific series of single films.
 It was eventually axed when the network introduced a controversial new schedule which many commentators have criticized as "dumbing down".

 Wildlife and natural history films have boomed in popularity and have become one of modern society's most important sources of information about the natural world.
 Yet film and television critics and scholars have largely ignored them.

 The BBC television series Walking With, narrated by Kenneth Branagh, used computer-generated imagery (CGI) and animatronics to film prehistoric life in a similar manner to other nature documentaries.
 The shows (Walking with Dinosaurs, Walking with Beasts, and Walking with Monsters) had three spinoffs, two of which featured Nigel Marven: Chased by Dinosaurs and Sea Monsters: A Walking with Dinosaurs Trilogy.
 Robert Winston presented Walking with Cavemen.

 Content

-Overview

 Most nature documentary films or television series focus on a particular species, ecosystem, or scientific idea (such as evolution).
 Although most take a scientific and educational approach, some anthropomorphise their subjects or present animals purely for the viewer's pleasure.
 In a few instances, they are in presented in ethnographic film formats and contain stories that involve humans and their relationships with the natural world, as in Nanook of the North (1922), The Story of the Weeping Camel (2003), and Grass: A Nation's Battle for Life (1925).

 Although almost all have a human presenter, the role varies widely, ranging from explanatory voice-overs to extensive interaction or even confrontation with animals.

 Most nature documentaries are made for television and are usually of 45 to 50 minutes duration, but some are made as full-length cinematic presentations.